How can we help you today?

 Tips for managing shipping costs effectively:

-• Use eBay’s global shipping program for international orders.
-This program simplifies the process of shipping internationally by dealing with customs and import charges.
+• Use eBay’s Global Shipping Program for international orders: The GSP program or currently the eBay International Shipping simplifies the process of shipping internationally by dealing with customs and import charges.

 After setting your pricing and shipping options, you have to set up your payment methods.
 All eBay sellers are now required to use eBay’s managed payments system, which handles the entire payment process in-house.
 This system allows buyers to pay using a variety of methods, including credit/debit cards (Visa, Mastercard, American Express, Discover), Apple Pay, Google Pay, and even PayPal.